Tsukina-7mochi/aseprite-scripts/psd/readme.md

 You cannot redestribute files with no change without my permission.

 ## Update Log
+- 1.1.1
+  - Fixed an issue with compression
 - 1.1.0
   - Support compression
 - 1.0.1 20201/31